juarez-andre/juarez-andre/README.md

 ✅ Graduated in Archival Science from the University of Brasília.

-🔄 Graduating student in Analysis and Systems Development at University Cruzeiro do Sul Virtual.
+✅ Graduated in Analysis and Systems Development at University Cruzeiro do Sul Virtual.

 A little about me: